All Episodes

 Who are the prominent Republicans?

-The guy that said liar.
+The guy that said liar?

-You said you didn't say prominent.
+You didn't say prominent.

-Yes, I did say pro are the give me the unknown names you're about to give me, because you don't have anybody.
+Give me the unknown names you're about to give me because you don't have anybody.

-Well, some of these names actually You don't have any some of these names are not unknown, quite frankly.
+Some of these names are not unknown, quite frankly.

-Um her weight was a big uh consideration.
+Her weight was a big consideration.

 There is context and texture to everything.

-And this is uh this is the first lady telling us that we have to eat leaves and spinach for lunch every single day, Jeffrey and I'm guessing that they're saying, well, that doesn't make you healthy.
+And this is the first lady telling us that we have to eat leaves and spinach for lunch every single day, Jeffrey.

 So there's a context, I'm assuming here.